 The mission of Utah Department of Human Services, Substance Abuse and Mental Health (DSAMH) can be gleaned quite clearly in its name.
-In addition to its existing services, DSAMH wanted to promote statewide resources and position itself as a provider of cutting-edge, critical mental health information.
+In addition to its existing services, DSAMH wanted to promote statewide resources and position itself as a provider of cutting-edge, critical behavioral health information.
 To this end, they approached MindWise Innovations with a specific solution in mind, the MindWise Screening Program, which became an integral part of this strategy.
-By providing both substance use and mental health screening tools, DSAMH of Utah developed the Healthy Minds Utah campaign, through which it was able to both educate the population and provide quick links to resources in each of its 29 counties.
+By providing both mental health and substance use screening tools, DSAMH of Utah developed the Healthy Minds Utah campaign, through which it was able to both educate the population and provide quick links to resources in each of its 29 counties.

 Utah has consistently placed in the top 12 states for high rates of death by suicide.
 DSAMH saw the clear need to raise awareness about behavioral health and reduce suicide risk through a campaign that would reach urban, rural and native American populations.
 According to Pam Bennet, Adult Mental Health Administrator at DSAMH, “We pushed hard for innovation and prevention in areas of suicide risk and early intervention.”

-MindWise Innovations created a site with an interactive map, where individuals from every Utah county could click on their area, take the anonymous mental health screen, and be connected to local mental health resources.
+MindWise Innovations created a site with an interactive map, where individuals from every Utah county could click on their area, take the anonymous behavioral health screen, and be connected to local resources.
 The site has been successful in reaching Utah residents, particularly in the Urban areas.

 “We liked the idea of the privacy of an anonymous screening program, going statewide and having the map on the site which allowed us to work with local authorities in each county,” said Pam Bennett.
 “People will come in to the counseling services with printed results of the screen, sharing what they’ve learned.
 The mobile-friendly aspect of the screening tool was a key factor in choosing the MindWise Screening program.”